eile/devsummit-2019-3D-jsapi/presentations/3d-maps-with-the-arcgis-js-api-beyond-the-basics/presentation.md

 ### goTo

-- Use [`SceneView.goTo(..., options)`](https://developers.arcgis.com/javascript/latest/api-reference/esri-views-SceneView.html#goTo) to control the animation
+- Use the options to control the animation

 <div class="twos">
   <div class="snippet">